 Customer experience (CX)-focused training is essential!
 Even in short-staffed, resource-restricted times, customer experience should never be a ‘hope for the best’ situation.
 It needs to be continually nurtured and cultivated.

 It’s also important to know that when we are focusing on customer experience, we are also inadvertently working on the employee experience too.

 Research shows that companies who proactively focus on customer experience and engage their workforce in their efforts, in turn create a more effective and satisfied workforce.
 It’s a no-brainer.

-With thanks to Katie Stabler, Founder and Director of Customer Experience at CULTIVATE
+Contributed by: Katie Stabler, Founder and Director of Customer Experience at CULTIVATE

 2. Keeping People on the Phones Won’t Make the Immediate Situation Much Better BUT Will Cost You Later On